zitaker/trello/README.md

 2) use linters (Flake8 and Pylint are already embedded in the project);
 3) use a code formatter (Black embedded in the project);
 4) specify Google-style docstrings;
 5) the project uses python 3.13.0.
-If you have a different version of the language, I recommend installing (pyenv) and installing python 3.13.0 in pyenv;
+If you have a different version of the language, I recommend installing (pyenv) and installing python 3.13.0 in pyenv (optional requirement);
 6) if you have any questions, please write messages to me, my contacts are listed in the profile.

 ---